-- Note The following procedure assumes that projects use process rules (update or reconfigure templates) by default.
-If process rules are not used, the appropriate folders need to be manually created and added. - 1.
-Create the master integration project.
+Note The following procedure assumes that projects use process rules (update or reconfigure templates) by default.
+If process rules are not used, the appropriate folders need to be manually created and added.

+1. Create the master integration project.

-A master integration project is needed in order to combine integration builds for the two databases' completed tasks.
+A master integration project is needed in order to combine integration builds for the completed tasks of the two databases.
 Check out the master integration prep project from hello-1.0.
 Set the version to MasterInt and select Master Integration from the Purpose list in the Check Out Project dialog.
 Set the release value to hello/2.0.
 The new project is hello-MasterInt.

 The update properties for the new project are automatically set up using the process rules.
-For more information on process rules, see the Build Manager's Guide,.
+For more information on process rules, see the Build Manager's Guide.

-2. Create MA's local integration project.
+2. Create the MA local integration project.

-One local integration testing project is needed for MA's local integration builds.
+One local integration testing project is needed for the MA local integration builds.
 Check out the MA integration prep project from the hello-1.0 project, setting the version to MAInt and selecting Integration Testing from the Purpose list in the Check Out Project dialog.
-Set the release value to hello/2.0.
+Set the release value to hello/ 2.0.
 The new project is hello-MAInt.